Amazon's bet on groceries, drones and films can't dent profit

 It's that wide disparity between expectations and reality in the per-share earnings number that has Amazon shares up 7.8 percent to $1,047.97, according to Yahoo Finance.

-The company's Amazon Web Services cloud-computing division has also beefed up profits, its operating income rising to $1.2 billion, up from $861 million.
+The company's Amazon Web Services cloud-computing division has also beefed up profit, its operating income rising to $1.2 billion, up from $861 million.

 'Alexa, be more human': Inside Amazon's effort to make its voice assistant smarter, chattier and more like you.